Stillbirth may result from a problem in the woman, placenta, or fetus.

-To try to identify the cause, doctors do genetic and blood tests (such as tests for infections, diabetes, thyroid disorders, and antiphospholipid antibody syndrome).
-Doctors also recommend evaluating the fetus to look for possible causes, such as infections and chromosomal abnormalities.
+To try to identify the cause of stillbirth, doctors do genetic and blood tests (such as tests for infections, diabetes, thyroid disorders, and antiphospholipid antibody syndrome).
+Doctors also recommend evaluating the fetus to look for possible causes, such as infections and chromosome abnormalities.
 The placenta and uterus are examined.
 Often, the cause cannot be determined.

 Treatment of Stillbirth

 If needed, drugs to expel the fetus

 If needed, procedures to remove any remaining tissues in the uterus